korntimaroon/hexa_pocket/README.md

 | Mobile Android  |     /       |    /     |

-# Gas Price
+# Fee Calculation

-In Haxa Pocket we charge you only 2% of gas
+In Haxa Pocket we charge you only 2% per transaction.